-This will all be time-consuming and difficult, especially if you aren’t well-versed in web design or SEO.
+This can be time-consuming and difficult, especially if you aren’t well-versed in web design or SEO.
 Make sure you have a good grasp of business, customer service, and eCommerce technology before you begin.

-If that doesn’t sound like you, consider starting off with an easy-to-use eCommerce solution that offers dropshipping features.
-One of our favorite platforms is Shopify.
+If that doesn’t sound like you, consider starting with an easy-to-use eCommerce solution that offers dropshipping features.

 While dropshipping may be the most convenient way to fulfill orders, it certainly is not the most lucrative.

-Yes, you will be purchasing products from a wholesaler, but they won’t come at rock-bottom wholesale prices.
-Because you won’t be buying products in bulk, but rather one-by-one as your customers order them, you won’t get the lowest rates possible for your online store.
+Yes, you will be purchasing products from a wholesaler.
+However, since you won’t be buying products in bulk, but rather one-by-one as your customers order them, you won’t get the lowest rates possible for your online store.